 As social media has evolved and grown in popularity, so has the scrutiny that the platforms come under.
 With controversies surrounding their use of data, hate speech, impact on mental health, election results, and fake news, the platforms are under more pressure than ever to be transparent with what goes on behind the scenes.

 Social media has become a way to instantly connect, often with friends and family, but also with complete strangers.
-It has become a huge source of news, shopping, and general entertainment.
+It has become a huge source of news, shopping, finding influencers for businesses and general entertainment.
 Social media day is for us to enjoy the positives that these platforms have brought into our lives, and maybe like or share a photo or two.

 World Social Media Day Traditions